Sustainability

 Welfare Benefits for Balancing Work and Childcare

-To help balance work and childcare, employees and part-time employees raising children under 18 years of age can request shortened working hours for childcare.
+Employees and part-time employees raising children under 18 years of age can request shortened working hours for childcare to achieve balance work and childcare.

 • Childcare support allowance system

-This support system helps provide financial reassurance to employees who are parenting.
-The company will pay a childcare support allowance to employees for their third tax-dependent child and onward.
+This support system provides financial reassurance to employees who are parenting.
+The Company will pay a childcare support allowance to employees for their third tax- dependent child and onward.

 • Restrictions on late-night work